zencart/documentation/content/user/products/upcoming_products.md

 ---
 title: Upcoming Products
-description: Zen Cart Upcoming Products
+description: Products that will be available in the future
 category: categories
 weight: 10
 ---